 Republican campaigns in the 2010 elections, emphasizing reduction of the federal deficit and controlling government's size and spending, are widely credited with their heavy wins in the Congressional races.
-Current efforts to repeal or modify the ACA are spurred by the election results and are rooted in the budget process.
+Current efforts to repeal or modify the ACA are spurred by the election results and are rooted in the budget Current efforts to repeal or modify the ACA are spurred by the election results and are rooted in the budget process.

+FEDERAL SPENDING FOR MEDICARE AND MEDICAID AND FOR SOCIAL SECURITY process.
 Therefore, it is worth spending a few minutes on that process as the underpinning to legislative changes.
 Physicians and their representatives interested in reshaping the ACA require this information to plan where, how and on what basis to target their advocacy efforts in the U.S. Congress.
 Successful advocacy requires knowledge of key Committees of jurisdiction, the identity and roles of various Members, the active priorities of Members, and the budget and legislative process, with all its intricacies of politics, policies, and timing.